Multi-Objective Preference Optimization: Improving Human Alignment of Generative Models: Introduction

 \section{Introduction}

 Aligning Large Language Models (LLMs) and other generative models with human preferences \cite{ouyang2022training, rafailov2023direct, ipo} has evolved from single-objective to multi-objective \cite{rame2023rewarded, yang2024rewards, zhong2024panacea}, aiming to comprehensively capture the inherent heterogeneity of human preferences.
 Multi-objective alignment jointly considers multiple human preference objectives, such as safety, helpfulness, factuality, and diversity, to optimize the LLM.
 However, human preferences are neither one dimensional nor fixed: a single conversation may demand an answer that is simultaneously helpful, harmless, concise, and imaginative.
-Optimizing an LLM for just one of these axes often degrades the others, as seen between helpfulness and safety tasks \cite{bai2022training, rame2023rewarded}.
-Similar trade‑offs appear in factuality versus creativity (hallucination control) \cite{yang2024rewards}, or in the balance between privacy and transparency required by medical assistants.
-Consequently, practitioners increasingly seek multi‑objective alignment, where the model is judged by reward vector performance on possibly conflicting objectives, rather than a single scalarized score.
+Optimizing an LLM for just one of these axes often degrades the others, as seen between helpfulness and safety tasks \cite{bai2022training, rame2023rewarded, yang2024rewards, chitlangia2021improving}.
+Consequently, we seek multi‑objective alignment, where the model is judged by reward vector performance on possibly conflicting objectives, rather than a single scalarized score.